0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

-The unified bridge transfers assets and messages between L1 and L2 networks by calling bridge and claim functions on the unified bridge smart contract.
+The unified bridge transfers assets and messages between networks (L1, L2) by calling bridge and claim functions on the [PolygonZkEVMBridgeV2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMBridgeV2.sol) contract which is an upgradeable proxy.

-The smart contract that manages bridging and claiming across networks is the [PolygonZkEVMBridgeV2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMBridgeV2.sol) contract.

 This contract is deployed on L1 and there is also one deployed on every L2 network.
 It communicates closely with an exit root manager contract specific to L1 or L2.